springmeyer/tilemill-examples/README.md

     git pull origin master

-## speakers notes
+## Speakers notes

 Some project directories contain setup scripts (e.g. `convert.py`) and other notes (e.g. `notes.md`)

+If you encounter a project that does not load and is missing a README with setup instructions, then feel free to create an [issue](https://github.com/springmeyer/tilemill-examples/issues) and I will add some details.

-Some projects require setup:
+These projects specifically require setup:

 1. `dynamic-http` requires running a local python server in order to support data refresh: